A Christian’s Duties to the State

 Put On Christ

 11 Besides this, since you know the time, it is already the hour for you[e] to wake up from sleep, because now our salvation is nearer than when we first believed.
 12 The night is nearly over, and the day is near; so let us discard the deeds of darkness and put on the armor of light.
 13 Let us walk with decency, as in the daytime: not in carousing and drunkenness; not in sexual impurity and promiscuity; not in quarreling and jealousy.
-14 But put on the Lord Jesus Christ, and don’t make plans to gratify the desires of the flesh.
+14 But put on the Lord Jesus Christ, and make no provision for the flesh to gratify its desires.